zapataf/UCLA-EEB297-W2017/README.md

 Students will gain:

-* Knowledge in foundational isses in plant evolution from classic and current perspectives
+* Knowledge in foundational issues in plant evolution from classic and current perspectives
 * The ability to think critically
 * Scientific communication skills